-Our team recently hosted a design thinking overview session at the Colorado Lean Summit.
+Our team was thrilled to host a design thinking overview session at the Colorado Lean Summit.
 During this lively session, we explained design thinking methodology and practiced applying principles such as being empathetic and brainstorming for ideation.
 Participants showed up engaged and ready to play, making it no surprise that at the conclusion of the session, we were challenged with some great questions.
 In this post, we share our thoughts surrounding their questions.

-Your first question might be: “What is design thinking?”
+1. Your first question might be, “What is design thinking?”

 Design thinking is a deeply human process that taps into creative abilities we all have, but often overlook.
-Design Thinking is rooted in the belief that innovation starts with people – bringing them together and, most important, working to understand and meet their needs.
+It’s rooted in the belief that innovation starts with people—bringing them together and, most importantly, working to understand and meet their needs.
 The five-step process is focused first on understanding the challenge at hand and how it impacts those around it.

-When conducting an empathy interview, is it ok to use our own experience to interpret and understand others’ experiences?
+2. When conducting an empathy interview, is it okay to use our own experience to interpret and understand others’ experiences?

-The answer to this question requires you to “walk the line carefully.”
-Two benefits result from shared experience.
+The answer to this question requires you to walk the line carefully.
+Two benefits come from shared experience.
 First, being able to share similar experiences can be a way to show vulnerability and build trust.
 Both are key to getting another person to open up and think deeply.
 Second, shared experiences can help you determine what questions to ask next or how someone might feel about their situation.

-The key is to remember is this simple fact: it’s not about you.
-It’s not about using another person’s experience to have your turn to talk.
-It’s not about taking another person’s situation and pattern matching a situation you have experienced.
-It’s simply not about you.
-It’s about deeply and fundamentally understanding the other person – their emotions, perspective, constraints (real and perceived), and beyond.
+It is about deeply and fundamentally understanding the other person—their emotions, perspective, constraints (real and perceived), and beyond.
 In that way, sometimes shared experiences can get in the way.
-By keeping in mind it’s not about you, you’ll do just fine!
+By keeping in mind that it’s not about you, you’ll do just fine.

 Ah, yes, the tyranny of reality.
 It’s kind of a bummer!

-In brainstorming, what is the best way – people talking or people working independently?
+5. What is the best way to brainstorm: People talking, or people working independently?

 We’ve found there are two camps: group brainstormers and silent brainstormers.

-Group brainstormers love to talk it out, build energy through collaboration, and use the “yes, and” methodology as a springboard for ideas.
-The challenge is overcoming common failures modes.
+Group brainstormers love to talk it out, build energy through collaboration, and use the “yes, and…” methodology as a springboard for ideas.
+The challenge lies in overcoming common failure modes.
 For example, certain individuals (you know who you are) can dominate the conversation, either positively or negatively.

 Silent brainstormers thrive off the fact that quality ideas increase when they have time to think and branch off.
 It allows individuals who are introverted to write and develop ideas they would never say in front of a group.
 The challenge with this approach is that people might not be as crazy as they need to be to work through the idea cycle (good – to bad – to great – to awful – to amazing).

 Our solution?
-Find a great facilitator that incorporates different kinds of methods.
+Find a great facilitator that incorporates different methods.
 Every group of people and every (redefined) problem is different.
 A great facilitator will blend everything together for success.

 Watching groups brainstorm is always interesting.
 As polite humans, we often collaborate and attempt to gain consensus, which shows up as everyone talking and sharing ideas out loud.
-However, sometimes it’s best to have individual ideas flow into the group to find the synergy you are looking to find.
+However, sometimes it’s best to have individual ideas flow into the group to find the synergy you seek.